VoiNetwork/voi-swarm/README.md

 `docker inspect voinetwork_algod`

 ## TODO
-- [ ] Add telemetry to docker-compose.yml
 - [ ] Add apprise / alarming on scaling events in docker-compose.yml
 - [ ] Add participation key rotation
 - [ ] Add mechanism for updating scripts and compose files (and swarm) on top of existing installation
-- [ ] Adds script for participation key
+- [ ] Adds script for participation key management